 Professor Martin Yeomans of the University of Sussex, Experimental Psychology, on why objective measures matter:

 “Self-report records can be terribly inaccurate.
 And as soon as you are asking someone to tell you what they’re doing, their behavior changes.
-So I wanted to be able to measure behavior in a way that was independent of those sort of, um, external factors.”
+So I wanted to be able to measure behavior in a way that was independent of those sorts of external factors.”

 ▶ View the interview highlight

-His point aligns with decades of research showing the limitations of dietary self-reports [8, 7] and the urgent need for more objective, sensor-based assessment tools [3,4].
+The professor’s point aligns with decades of research, showing the limitations of dietary self-reports [8, 7] and the urgent need for more objective, sensor-based assessment tools [3,4].

 Nutrition Experts